 The Bianconeri are desperate to add some more firepower to their squad this winter and Drogba is one of three names topping their shortlist alongside Robert Lewandowski and Fernando Llorente.

-With the latter two seemingly unavailable in January, though, Juve had made Drogba their top target on the winter transfer market.
+With the latter two seemingly unavailable in January, though, Juve had made Drogba its top target on the winter transfer market.

-However, Juventus are reluctant to meet the Ivory Coast international's contract demands as the experienced striker wants a two-year deal, whereas the Old Lady are only willing to offer a six-month contract with a one-sided option for an additional season.
+However, Juventus is reluctant to meet the Cote d'Ivoire international's contract demands as the experienced striker wants a two-year deal, whereas the Old Lady are only willing to offer a six-month contract with a one-sided option for an additional season.

 Therefore, a transfer seems out of the question at this point unless either of the two parties changes its stance, something that seems unlikely for now.

-The 34-year-old is currently preparing for the 2013 AFCON, where Ivory Coast will meet Tunisia, Algeria and Togo in the group stages.
+The 34-year-old is currently preparing for the 2013 AFCON, where Cote d'Ivoire will meet Tunisia, Algeria and Togo in the group stages.